Mohamed Salleh Marican

 Mohamed Salleh s/o Kadir Mohideen Saibu Maricar (born 15 September 1949), usually referred to as Mohamed Salleh Marican or Salleh Marican, is the Founder and CEO of Second Chance Properties Ltd, a listed company on the Singapore Stock Exchange.
 His company is the first owned by a Malay and Muslim to be listed in Singapore.

 Early life and education

 Born on 15 September 1949 in Joo Chiat, Salleh is the third of six siblings.
-His father, Kadir Maricar, was from Nagore district, Pondicherry state, India, while his mother, Salmah Mar’ie, came from Indonesia.
+His father, Kadir Marican, was from Nagore district, Pondicherry state, India, while his mother, Salmah Mar’ie, came from Indonesia.
 His father died when he was 15 years old.
 He attended Victoria School from 1962 to 1967.
 Knowing that he was likely to fail the A-Level Examinations, he dropped out of school before the examinations to save 70% of the examination fees.

 Career

 Salleh has more than 48 years of retail business experience.
 He first went into menswear tailoring in 1974, and started his menswear label 2nd Chance, which expanded to 25 outlets in Singapore and Malaysia by 1988.
 In 1992, he diversified into Malay women’s fashion brand First Lady.
 He also started a jewellery business Golden Chance and went into the property business in the late 1990s.

 Salleh later founded 2nd Chance Properties of which he is chairman and CEO.
 2nd Chance Properties is then listed on the Singapore Exchange in 1997, becoming the first company owned by a Malay/Muslim to be listed in Singapore.